 While the City cannot legally adopt a program that provides a preference for Vernon-based companies, we do enjoy doing business with local companies and encourage them to compete for the City’s business.

-All open procurement bid opportunities are posted to the City website and/or BC Bid, you may download from either website.
+All open procurement bid opportunities are posted to the City website and Bonfire - Procurement Portal, you may download from either website.
 For capital project construction opportunities, tenders are typically issued through an engineering consultant hired by the City.
 The tenders can be purchased directly from the consultant at the time of bidder registration.

 All standard terms and conditions are available from the City website.
 These documents have been posted for convenience however, on occasion the City may make changes to the posted standard terms and conditions or issue supplemental special conditions.
 It is the vendor or contractor’s responsibility to ensure they review the bid and/or contract documents to ensure they have the most recent terms and conditions.